up

 BioHub Maryland at Montgomery County

-BioHub Maryland at Montgomery County will be a state-of-the-art, multifunctional life sciences training facility, complementing existing Montgomery College and The Universities at Shady Grove, which will use the National Institute of Bioprocessing Research and Training (NIBRT) biopharmaceutical manufacturing training and research.
-This training will be used to provide veterans, members of disadvantaged communities, and others with the skills and knowledge they need to enter the life sciences field, to upskill the current life sciences workforce to excel further in this sector.
+BioHub Maryland at Montgomery County is a state-of-the-art, multifunctional life sciences training facility, complementing existing programs at Montgomery College and The Universities at Shady Grove, which will use the National Institute of Bioprocessing Research and Training (NIBRT) biopharmaceutical manufacturing training and research.
+This training is being used to provide veterans, members of disadvantaged communities, and others with the skills and knowledge they need to enter the life sciences field, and to upskill the current life sciences workforce to excel further in this sector.

 Institute of Health Computing - NDA